NCAA tournament bubble watch: At large-bids for March Madness

 SEC BUBBLE WATCH

-ALABAMA (NET: 40, NBC: Play-in game): The Crimson Tide whiffed on a great chance to add to their resume with a 14 point loss at LSU (23).
-To me, Alabama is one of the teams that is better than what their wins and losses might tell you right now, but they dropped a home game to Penn (165) on the opening night of the season, which is a Quad 4 loss.
-They lost a game to North Carolina (93) in the Bahamas.
-They also lost to Iowa State (70) in the Bahamas.
-Those do not look good right now.
-The Tide have turned their season around but they have just one win over a top 50 team.
+ALABAMA (NET: 41, NBC: Off the bubble): The bad news for Alabama is that they lost at home to Arkansas (38), a game that would have been the kind of Quad 2 win they need to continue to bolster their resume.
+With just one Quad 1 win to their name, the Crimson Tide need all the help they can get right now.
+It’s also a red flag that Alabama’s only wins away from home are Belmont (116) and Southern Miss (275) on neutrals and Vanderbilt (168) and Samford (308) on the road.
+The good news?
+Penn (151) has played their way into being a Quad 3 loss.

-FLORIDA (NET: 41, NBC: 10): Florida’s computer numbers are strong, but after losing to Mississippi State (42) at home this week, their overall resume is pretty bland. they have home wins over Auburn (26) and Alabama (40), but their only road win came at South Carolina (75) and their three neutral site wins are against teams that look unlikely to get to the tournament.
-It’s enough to get them a bid, but now a seed that you would expect from a team as good as the Gators were supposed to be.
+FLORIDA (NET: 42, NBC: 10): The Gators did not lose to Vanderbilt on Saturday, which is a good thing.
+Florida’s computer numbers are strong, but after losing to Mississippi State (37) at home earlier this week, their overall resume is pretty bland.
+They have home wins over Auburn (26) and Alabama (41), but their only road win came at South Carolina (74) and their three neutral site wins are against teams that look unlikely to get to the tournament.
+It’s enough to get them a bid, but not a seed that you would expect from a team as good as the Gators were supposed to be.

-MISSISSIPPI STATE (NET: 42, NBC: Play-in game): The Bulldogs added a critical road win on Tuesday night, going into Gainesville and knocking off Florida (41).
-It’s the second Quad 1 win in six days for Mississippi State, who needs to add some pop to the top of a resume that includes a pair of Quad 3 losses.
-This will help.
+MISSISSIPPI STATE (NET: 37, NBC: 11): The Bulldogs have now won two games in a row and five of their last six after beating Tennessee in Starkville on Saturday.
+With a pair of Quad 3 losses on their resume, and Arkansas (35) dropping down to just a Quad 2 win after losing to South Carolina (74) at home last week, Ben Howland’s club can hardly afford another slip-up.
+Keep winning, keep moving up the seed list.

-TENNESSEE (NET: 62, NBC: Next four out): The Vols took a loss that they just could not afford to take on Tuesday, falling to a bad Texas A&M (128) at home.
-It’s their first Quad 3 loss, meaning that now half of their eight losses are outside the Quad 1 level.
+TENNESSEE (NET: 70, NBC: Off the bubble): The Vols are now 12-9 on the season with three Quad 2 losses and a Quad 3 loss on their resume after losing to Mississippi State (43) on the road on Saturday.
 With just two Quad 1 wins, neither of which came against a top 30 opponent, Tennessee is backing themselves into a corner.
 The good news?
 They still play eight Quad 1 games, and that doesn’t include Florida at home.
-The Vols can survive this if they get hot.
+The Vols can survive this if they get hot, but that’s starting to look like a pretty big ‘if’.

 BUBBLE WATCH FOR EVERYONE ELSE